emanueleg/pla-ng/readme.md

 ## Requirements

--   a server with PHP >= 5.2.4 installed
+-   a server with PHP >= 5.2.4 installed (but PHP >= 7.0 is a nice-to-have requirement)
 -   at least one PHP SQLite library extension installed and enabled: PDO, SQLite3, or SQLiteDatabase

-PHP version 5.3.0 and greater usually comes with the SQLite3 extension installed and enabled by default so no custom action is necessary.
+PHP usually comes with the SQLite3 extension installed and enabled by default so no custom action is necessary.